-One pot meals are as old as time.
-From risotto, paella, hash…folks have been making meals using just one pot, pan, skillet forever!
+One-pot meals are as old as time.
+From risotto, paella, and hash…folks have been making meals using just one pot, pan, or skillet forever!
 They’ve become trendy on places like Pinterest lately, where folks are figuring out how to use one pot to cook things like pasta.
 Read on to get some great ideas and save on dishes to wash tonight!

 This is a fun recipe.
 The “beef” comes from its gorgeous color and rich flavor of brown lentils, red wine, and tomato.
 It takes less than 25 minutes to prepare and it is so filling.
 It’s even better the next day too!

 Who doesn’t love pad thai?
 The sauce is made with a mixture of sesame oil, peanuts, garlic, sriracha sauce, brown sugar, soy sauce, and water.
 Don’t forget the sriracha, add in as little or as much as you’d like for a nice kick.

 Soak the noodles then toss them in at the end to finish off in the steam of that lovely sauce, tofu, and veggies.

 It’s easy to overcook potatoes in the instant pot, but that works in your favor with this awesome one-pot potato soup.
 It’s definitely not a light summer meal, but the creamy buttery flavor of the potato soup topped with cheese, bacon, and green onion is the kind of meal that families ask for again and again.

 Toss frozen O’Brien hash browns, diced ham, and eggs into an instant pot to make some awesome breakfast burritos.
 The nice thing about this is that it is easy to make 10-15 burritos at once to freeze for the week or whenever!